 Not only will they see his style, but they will know what it feels like to paint as he did… with one exception.
 Monet usually painted outdoors.
 Though the Discovering Great Artists lesson has students painting what they see outside, this is hard to do during winter.
 Here it is cold and snowy, with very little color outside.
-To compensate for this, my lesson has students copy parts of Monet’s work, then do a landscape from their own head using his dabbing technique.
+To compensate for this, my lesson has students experiment by copying parts of Monet’s work, then replicate a painting.

 palettes or paper plates